UEFA Europa League Trophy. Courtesy of UEFA

 Marseille have been a bit of an underdog story as their odds were +3000 entering the Round of 32.
 They were still as high as +2200 after the first leg of the quarterfinals before coming back to beat RB Leipzig.
 In the final, they’re listed at +240 to hoist the trophy, a 29.41% implied probability.

 There’s been significant line movement in both directions since odds opened for the Europa League Final two weeks ago.
-Atletico Madrid started out at -143 at Pinnacle and -140 at Bookmaker, but dropped down to -125 within a couple days.
+Atletico Madrid started out at -143 at Pinnacle and -140, but dropped down to -125 within a couple days.
 After those initial moves toward Marseille, the line shot up to -170/-175 before crashing back down to -120/-125, where it currently stands.

 Atletico Madrid have received roughly 50% of the bets, but sportsbooks have clearly seen some great all-around action in terms of money wagered.
 Marseille were once available at +625 to win in regulation, but they’re down to +420.